rebecca-earnest/ncov/README.md

 ```
 ncov/
 │
+├── auspice/ # directory where the input for auspice will be stored
+│
 ├── config/
 │ ├── auspice_config.json	→ JSON file used to create the file used by auspice
 │ ├── cache_coordinates.tsv 	→ TSV file with preexisting latitudes and longitudes